ntustison/ANTsXMouseBrainMapping/Manuscript/abstract.md

 Large-scale efforts by the BRAIN Initiative Cell Census Network (BICCN) are generating a comprehensive reference atlas of cell types in the mouse brain.
-A key challenge in this effort is mapping diverse datasets—acquired with varied imaging, tissue processing, and profiling methods—into shared coordinate frameworks.
+A key challenge in this effort is mapping diverse datasets, acquired with varied imaging, tissue processing, and profiling methods, into shared coordinate frameworks.
 Here, we present modular mapping pipelines developed using the Advanced Normalization Tools Ecosystem (ANTsX) to align MERFISH spatial transcriptomics and high-resolution fMOST morphology data to the Allen Common